Dolls, Dummies & Porcelain Gore: the

-Somehow we entrust the wee ones with undauntedly facing the most terrifying recesses of our psyche, while at the same time disenfranchising them from developing a critical mind about, say, coma, or embalming, or cremation, or rigor mortis.
-No wonder young people put so much currency on material things these days.
+We entrust the wee ones with the task of facing the most terrifying recesses of our psyche, while at the same time disenfranchising them from developing a critical mind about, say, coma, or rigor mortis, embalming, or cremation, and all fun things in between.
+No wonder they place so much currency on material goods these days.

-Whether this cheap thrill of vicariously exposing children to dread towards the unknown, which we all share throughout life, just so they get use to feeling frightened and learn how to deal with terror at an young age, is of any psychological value is up to discussion.
+Whether there’s a point in this cheap thrill of vicariously exposing children to dread towards the unknown, which we all share throughout life, just so they get use to feeling frightened, is truly up to discussion.

-But what we, grownups, get out of Halloween is so much more rewarding to that part inside us that enjoys being spooked that all damage it may inflict on tender minds seems negligible.
+For what we, grownups, get out of Halloween is so rewarding to that nook within us which enjoys being spooked that all damage it may inflict on tender minds seems negligible.
 After all, we tell ourselves, soon enough, they’ll have to handle all of that on their own.

-We have no problem assuming it whole heartedly that we love this day.
-Even if memories of spending those hot (South Hemisphere) days of our youth at cemeteries, visiting families and friends who went before, are not our particularly favorite recollections.
+We’d have no problem assuming whole heartedly that we love Halloween.
+Even as memories of spending those hot South American days of our youth at cemeteries, visiting families and friends who went before, are not our particularly favorite recollections.

 So we could now proceed to tell rehashed tales about ghosts, goblins, strange apparitions and odd Jack O’Lanterns, stories about unexplained occurrences supposedly told to trustworthy people, rumors from the friend of a friend who’s heard an eerie chime echoing somewhere, perhaps even a dead celebrity sighting or two.
-We’d rather not, however.
+But we’d rather not.

 HANGING MACABRE DOLLS ON TREES

-Even without comparing in appearance with the lure of the supposedly sentient children companions turned evil, that populated countless tales of horror, the Muñecas still preserve an unbeatable allure, since they’re thought to host themselves the spirit of that unfortunate little girl.
+Even without comparing in appearance with the lure of the supposedly sentient children companions turned evil populating countless tales of horror, the Muñecas still preserve an unbeatable allure, since they’re thought to host themselves the spirit of that unfortunate little girl.

-Books and movies have helped extend such allure to more contemporary times, and the concept of action figure follows closely more or less the same script that dolls did for centuries: designed to serve as playmates for children, they also enact extensions of human qualities, some good, and some terribly bad.
+Books and movies have helped to extend such allure through contemporary times, and the concept of action figure tracks more or less closely the same script that dolls did for centuries: designed to serve as playmates for children, they also enact extensions of human qualities, some good, and some terribly sinister.

 Horror pictures have been the inspiration to this second generation of creepy toys, and depending on the success, or cult following, of the movies they serve as merchandise, their sales tend to spike around this time of the year.
 By the way, have you already picked your own The Shining action figure yet?